A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

 \subsection{Perturbative expansion at higher orders}

-Paper--and--pencil calculations become prohibitively expensive at higher orders.
+Paper-and-pencil calculations become prohibitively expensive at higher orders.
 Fortunately, it is not difficult to work out the algebra with the assistance of a CAS.
-For the reader's convenience, in the appendix we attach prototype \Maple procedures, which facilitate the task.
-The code is split into three blocks, which we shortly review.
+For the reader's convenience, in App.~C we attach some essential and correctly working \Maple procedures, which help work out the algebra.
+The code is split into three blocks, that we shortly review.

-The first code block (A.1) contains a procedure {\tt Delta()}, which computes the coefficient $\Delta_{i_1\ldots i_n}$.
+The first code block (C.1) contains a procedure {\tt Delta()}, which computes the coefficient $\Delta_{i_1\ldots i_n}$.
 The procedure argument is assumed to be a list of {\tt nonnegint} items; alternatively the procedure returns unevaluated.
 The input list is first sorted in ascending order, then the multiplicity set is identified.
 The procedure computes the \rhs of eq.~(\ref{eq:deltasymbol}) and returns its numerical value.

-The second code block (A.2) performs the algebraic work related to the perturbative expansion of eq.~(\ref{eq:truncspectrum}).
+The second code block (C.2) performs the algebraic work related to the perturbative expansion of eqs.~(\ref{eq:truncspectrum}).
 Before submitting it to evaluation, the user is assumed to assign a {\tt nonnegint} variable~{\tt v} representing the number of dimensions, and a {\tt nonnegint} variable {\tt n $\le$ 4} representing the highest perturbative order processed by the program.
 The code block starts with a pair of procedures, {\tt DerAlpha()} and {\tt DerAlphak()}, which encode respectively eqs.~(\ref{eq:deralpha}) and (\ref{eq:deralphak}).
-Afterwards, it performs a Taylor expansion of the \rhs of eq.~(\ref{eq:truncspectrum}) up to ${\rm O}(\epsilon^{\tt n})$.
-Taylor coefficients are stored within an {\tt indexable} object {\tt h[j,k]}, the indices {\tt j} and {\tt k} representing respectively the perturbative order and the physical direction.
-At this stage, {\tt h[j,k]} holds a sum of potentially many terms.
-The summands contain derivatives of $\alpha$ and $\alpha_k$, which are purely symbolic objects.
-Their evaluation requires sequences of prescriptions, stored within the the variables {\tt C0A}, {\tt C0Ak},\ldots, {\tt C4A}, {\tt C4Ak}.
-Algebraic simplifications are performed in the last few lines, where partial results are stored within {\tt indexable} objects {\tt h00},\ldots, {\tt h10}, so as to allow for an offline oversight of the single steps.
+Then, it performs a Taylor expansion of the \rhs of eqs.~(\ref{eq:truncspectrum}) up to ${\rm O}(\epsilon^{\tt n})$.
+Taylor coefficients are stored within {\tt indexable} objects {\tt h[j,k]}, the indices {\tt j} and {\tt k} representing respectively the perturbative order and the physical direction.
+At this stage, {\tt h[j,k]} includes a sum of potentially many terms.
+The summands contain derivatives of $\alpha$ and $\alpha_k$, which are purely symbolic objects at this stage.
+Their evaluation requires sequences of prescriptions, stored within the variables {\tt C0A}, {\tt C0Ak},\ldots, {\tt C4A}, {\tt C4Ak}.
+Algebraic simplifications are performed in the last few lines, where partial results are stored within {\tt indexable} objects {\tt h00},\ldots, {\tt h10}, so as to allow for an offline analysis of the single steps.